spring-attic/spring-xd-samples/batch-notifications/README.md

 ## Execute the process

+In the `batch-notifications` directory

+	$ ./copy-data.sh

+to create the `/tmp/payment.input` file.
+The payment file is located under `/data/paymentImport/payment.input` and was copied to your `/tmp` directory.

 	xd:> http post --data {"input.file.name":"/tmp/payment.input"}

-The payment file is located under `/src/main/resources/data/paymentImport/payment.input` and was copied to your `/tmp` directory.

 ## Results